What is a Remake Cabinet Door at Cutting Edge?

 So, whether you’re curious about what a remake order is, how to order a remake cabinet door, or if you even need to order one, you’ve come to the right place.
 Keep reading to learn:

-A remake cabinet door or a remake order is a replacement piece that Cutting Edge covers under warranty.
+A remake cabinet door or a remake order is a replacement piece that Cutting Edge covers under warrantyAt Cutting Edge, we produce and ship remakes on a rush timeline, free of charge.

 You can think of remake orders as a warranty replacement, a redo, a defective piece, or one of many other terms.